emtee40/mtk-client/README.md

 sudo cp Setup/Linux/*.rules /etc/udev/rules.d
 sudo udevadm control -R
 ```
 Make sure to reboot after adding the user to dialout/plugdev.
+If the device
+has a vendor interface 0xFF (like LG), make sure to add "blacklist qcaux" to
+the "/etc/modprobe.d/blacklist.conf".

 ---------------------------------------------------------------------------------------------------------------